WELCOME TO REFUGEE & IMMIGRANT SERVICES NORTHWEST

 In 2005, we changed our name to Refugee & Immigrant Services Northwest to reflect our expanded services to Skagit and Whatcom Counties and a broader, more diverse refugee and immigrant population.
-RISNW is now co-located at Alderwood CSO, Lynnwood WorkSource CSO, EdCC, EvCC, Everett CSO, Everett WorkSource, Carnegie Building (Everett), Bellingham CSO, Mt.
-Vernon CSO, and by appointment at Smokey Point CSO and Sky Valley CSO.
+RISNW is now co-located at Alderwood CSO, Edmonds College, Everett Community College, Everett CSO, Everett WorkSource, Bellingham CSO, Mt.
+Vernon CSO, Smokey Point CSO and by appointment at Sky Valley CSO.

 Current partnerships exemplify diversity of funding sources and programs.

-A few examples include: ORIA PRIME partnership with Diocese of Olympia Refugee Resettlement Office; Snohomish WorkSource consortium with ESD and Housing Hope; Civic Engagement/Get Out to Vote partnership with Asian Counseling and Referral Service and others; I-CATCH consortium with EdCC (lead), EvCC, and others.
-Our newest collaboration is an LEP Pathway Employment and ESL partnership with World Relief (WR) and the Diocese of Olympia Refugee Resettlement Office (RRO) along with existing ESL partners, EvCC and EdCC.
+A few examples include: ORIA PRIME partnership with Diocese of Olympia Refugee Resettlement Office; Snohomish WorkSource consortium with Cocoon House, Housing Hope and Seattle Jobs Initiative; Civic Engagement/Get Out to Vote partnership with Asian Counseling and Referral Service and others; North Sound ACH Cultural Alimentos Project, a consortium with Bellingham Food Bank, NABC Latinx Business Development Program and Agape Food Bank and our LEP Pathway Employment partnership with World Relief (WR) and the Diocese of Olympia Refugee Resettlement Office (RRO), and ESL partnership with Everett Community College and Edmonds College.

 These partnerships and programs support our mission of helping refugees and immigrants to become self-sufficient and achieve their potential as contributing members of society in their new homeland.